bl-ake/relucent/README.md

 You can view the full documentation for this library at https://bl-ake.github.io/relucent/

 ## Obtaining a Gurobi License
-Without a [license](https://support.gurobi.com/hc/en-us/articles/12872879801105-How-do-I-retrieve-and-set-up-a-Gurobi-license), Gurobi will only work with a limited feature set.
+This package will work for most applications without a [license](https://support.gurobi.com/hc/en-us/articles/12872879801105-How-do-I-retrieve-and-set-up-a-Gurobi-license).
+However, without one, Gurobi will only work with a limited feature set.
 This includes a limit on the number of decision variables in the models it can solve, which limits the size of the networks this code is able to analyze.
 There are multiple ways to install the software, but we recommend the following steps to those eligible for an academic license:
+0. Create a fresh Python environment using a distribution of [Anaconda](https://mamba.readthedocs.io/en/latest/index.html).
-1. Install the [Gurobi Python library](https://pypi.org/project/gurobipy/), for example using `pip install gurobipy`
+1. Install the [Gurobi Python library](https://pypi.org/project/gurobipy/) using `conda install -c gurobi gurobi`.
 2. [Obtain a Gurobi license](https://support.gurobi.com/hc/en-us/articles/360040541251-How-do-I-obtain-a-free-academic-license) (Note: a WLS license will limit the number of concurrent sessions across multiple devices, which can result in slowdowns when using this library on different machines simultaneously.)
 3. In your Conda environment, run `grbgetkey` followed by your license key

-## Usage Notes
+4. Complete the remaining steps in [Getting Started](#getting-started)

+## Citing this Package
 If you run into any problems or have any feature requests, please create an issue on the project's [Github](https://github.com/bl-ake/relucent).
 If you want to credit its use in your research, please cite our [paper](https://openreview.net/forum?id=TgLW2DiRDG).

 ```